TheEucatastrophe/starwardodyssey/SRD/origins.md

 | 6 | **Vitual World Character**.
 TO BE ADDED. |

 ### 6 Replica
-Replicas weren’t just created to look like organic beings, they were created to replace them.
+Replicas weren’t just created to look like human beings, they were created to replace them.
 To what end you do not know.

 **You Get:**
-- **TO BE ADDED**.
 - **Replacement**.
 Roll again on the origins table (reroll if non-human).
 You replaced their life, taking their appearance and their memories.

 | 1d6 | What subtle tell gives your nature away? |